bluesky-social/atproto-website/content/specs/repository.md

 Public atproto content (**records**) is stored in per-account repositories (frequently shortened to **repo**).
 All currently active records are stored in the repository, and current repository contents are publicly available, but both content deletions and account deletions are fully supported.

-The repository data structure is content-addressed (a [Merkle-tree](https://en.wikipedia.org/wiki/Merkle_tree)), and every mutation of repository contents (eg, addition, removal, and updates to records) results in a new commit data hash.
+The repository data structure is content-addressed (a [Merkle-tree](https://en.wikipedia.org/wiki/Merkle_tree)), and every mutation of repository contents (eg, addition, removal, and updates to records) results in a new commit `data` hash value (CID).
 Commits are cryptographically signed, with rotatable signing keys, which allows recursive validation of content as a whole or in part.

 Repositories and their contents are canonically stored in binary [DAG-CBOR](https://ipld.io/docs/codecs/known/dag-cbor/) format, as a graph of [IPLD](https://ipld.io/docs/data-model/) data objects referencing each other by content hash (CID Links).
 Large binary blobs are not stored directly in repositories, though they are referenced by hash ([CID](https://github.com/multiformats/cid)).
 This includes images and other media objects.
 Repositories can be exported as [CAR](https://ipld.io/specs/transport/car/carv1/) files for offline backup, account migration, or other purposes.